 HVAC Statistics for Canadians

-• 74% of Canadian HVAC companies are micro-businesses with less than five employees including the owner.
+- 74% of Canadian HVAC companies are micro-businesses employing up to five people including the owner.

-• It is expected that the HVAC revenue in Canada will reach $3.845 billion in 2023.
+- It is expected that HVAC industry revenue in Canada reached $3.924 billion in 2024.

-• The average hourly rate for an HVAC installer in Canada is $30.09.
+- The average HVAC installer salary in Canada is $83,527 per year.

-• The construction and running of buildings account for around 40% of global energy consumption.
+- The construction and operation of buildings account for around 40% of global energy consumption.

-• Almost half of the construction sector companies are facing problems with recruiting skilled workers.
+- Almost half of construction sector companies are facing challenges recruiting skilled workers.

 What is the HVAC Industry?